-Cellino & Barnes is currently evaluated cases of injury due to Teflon.
+Cellino & Barnes is currently evaluating cases of injury due to Teflon.

 Cookware coated in Teflon is used in kitchens throughout the United States.
 Unfortunately, Teflon poses very serious health concerns.